 Transfer credit for non-nursing courses and placement exam credit will be evaluated on an individual basis.
 Transfer courses must be completed with a "C" or higher to qualify for credit towards associate degree.
 All courses must be completed with a grade of “C” or better.

 Level II Applicants who have an active, unencumbered LPN license may apply to enter Level 2 on a space available basis.
-Students must have an American Heart Association (AHA) Healthcare Providers CPR certification before coursework begins.
+Students must have an American Heart Association (AHA) Healthcare Providers CPR certification (not Heart savers but BLS) before coursework begins.

-Other admission requirements: ATI TEAS—Proficient level or above.
-Students must meet all pre-application admission criteria except for MATH 115.
+Other admission requirements (Level I & II): ATI TEAS—Proficient level or above.
+Students must also demonstrate an English score of 50 or better.
+Students must meet all pre-application admission criteria except for MATH 115 as referenced above.